Skip to main content

 1. Consider Your Meaningful Dates

-Many couples choose a wedding date that mean something to them, so think about times that meant something to you and your relationship: anniversaries, a year on from the proposal, the date you met and so on.
+Many couples choose a wedding date that means something to them, so think about times that meant something to you and your relationship: anniversaries, a year on from the proposal, the date you met and so on.

 You could also think about the times of year you particularly enjoy together - are you big fans of Bonfire Night?
 Love Halloween?
 It doesn't mean you have to get married on those exact dates, but having your wedding in the corresponding month means you can more easily include elements of your favourite time of year.